eunjae-lee/soori/README.md

 Okay, let's imagine:

-- Your website needs to fetch a big chunk of data from an API.
+- Your website needs to fetch a big chunk of data from an API and renders it.
-- You render a part of the response.
-- But you don't need to do it on runtime.
+- But you don't need to do it at runtime.
-- It's okay to fetch one at compile-time.
+- It's okay to fetch it once at compile-time.

 How would you implement this?
-You can write a Soori config that provides you `soori/something` module in compile-time.
+You can write a Soori config that provides you `soori/something` module at compile-time.

-Or, what if you can write something like tRPC by yourself?
+Or, what if you could write something similar to [tRPC](https://trpc.io/) on your own?

 ```
 pages/